 - There are no intended third party beneficiaries to this Agreement.
 The parties do not intend that any provision of this Agreement will be enforceable by virtue of the Contracts (Rights of Third Parties) Act 1999 (England), as amended from time to time, by any person who is not a party to this Agreement.

-- No amendment or modification of this Agreement will be binding upon the parties unless made in writing and signed by the authorized representatives of both parties.
+- No amendment or modification of this Agreement or any Order will be binding upon the parties unless made in writing and signed by the authorised representatives of both parties.

 - During the term of this Agreement and for 6 months thereafter, neither party will solicit to be hired or hire, as an employee or independent contractor, any individual (i) who is then the personnel of the other party or any of its Affiliates or was the personnel of the other party or any of its Affiliates during the previous 6 months (unless the other party terminated that individual's employment or contract) and (ii) who the other party came into contact with as a result of this Agreement.
 Nothing in this Clause will prevent either party from hiring or contracting with any person who applies for such job or contract as an unsolicited response to a generally advertised invitation by the relevant party.

-- This Agreement represents the entire terms agreed between the parties in relation to its subject matter and supersedes all previous contracts or arrangements (including any usage or custom and any terms arising through any course of dealing) of any kind between the parties relating to its subject matter.
+- This Agreement, including all Orders, represents the entire terms agreed between the parties in relation to its subject matter and supersedes all previous contracts or arrangements (including any usage or custom and any terms arising through any course of dealing) of any kind between the parties relating to its subject matter.
+Each Order is independent of any other Order and does not (unless specifically stated therein to do so) override any previously agreed Order.
 No terms or conditions included in or delivered with any Customer acceptance of Services, proposal, purchase order or similar document will form part of this Agreement.

-- Each of the provisions of this Agreement will be construed as independent of every other such provision, so that if any provision of this Agreement will be determined by any court of competent authority to be illegal, invalid and/or unenforceable this will not affect any other provision of this Agreement, which will remain in full force and effect.
+- Each of the provisions of this Agreement and each Order will be construed as independent of every other such provision, so that if any provision of this Agreement and each Order will be determined by any court of competent authority to be illegal, invalid and/or unenforceable this will not affect any other provision of this Agreement or any Order, which will remain in full force and effect.

-- Any notice required to be given or sent under this Agreement will be in writing and delivered to the recipient at the address set out in this Agreement or, if no address is set out, to the recipient's registered office address.
-Canonical's correspondence address is: Canonical, 2nd Floor, Clarendon House, Victoria Street, Douglas IM1 2LN, Isle of ManA, United Kingdom.
+- Any notice required to be given or sent under this Agreement will be in writing and delivered to the recipient at the address set out in this Agreement or, if no address is set out, to the recipient’s registered office address.
+Canonical’s correspondence address is: The Office Group, St Dunstans House, 4th floor, 201 Borough High St, London SE1 1JAA.
 A party may update its address by providing notice to the other party.
 Valid delivery methods are (i) in-person delivery, (ii) first class registered post (or equivalent), or (iii) internationally recognised overnight courier service.

 - Customer acknowledges that export laws and regulations of the United States and European territories may apply to materials delivered by Canonical under this Agreement.
 Customer agrees that such export control laws and regulations govern its use of materials and will comply with all such laws and regulations.
 Customer will not export, directly or indirectly, such materials in violation of these laws or regulations, or use them for any purpose prohibited by these laws.